What types of roses are there? #

 Climbing Roses #

-Features: Climbing Roses are perfect for giving your garden a vertical accent.
+Features: Climbing roses come in a range of colours, fragrances and heights, and are perfect for giving your garden a vertical accent.
 This variation of rose grows upwards, covering walls and fences, and covering arches, arbours and pergolas.
 Although slower growing than a rambler, most varieties of climbers repeat flower through the season.

 Planting: Make sure your climbing rose has room and support for upward growth.
 Climbing roses can make wonderful features in large containers, growing up obelisks and trellises.
 They can also be planted at the base of arches and pergolas, to be grown up and over for cover, or even at the back of beds and borders.